 Park prohibits the unlawful manufacture, dispersal, distribution, possession, display, use, or consumption of controlled substances on Park owned or controlled property, as any part of its programs or activities, and while doing work on behalf of Park.

-- This policy does not prohibit use of legally obtained drugs, including prescription drugs and overthe-counter drugs, provided those drugs are used in accordance with the prescription by the prescription-holder or with over-the-counter directions.
-Such use by a Park employee must not impair the employee's ability to perform the essential functions of his or her job effectively and safely. - 2.
+This policy does not prohibit use of legally obtained drugs, including prescription drugs and over-the-counter drugs, provided those drugs are used in accordance with the prescription by the prescription-holder or with over-the-counter directions.
+Such use by a Park employee must not impair the employee's ability to perform the essential functions of his or her job effectively and safely.

 Students and employees must report to Park any conviction or guilty plea under a criminal drug statute for violations occurring on or off University premises.
-Students and employees must submit a conviction report to the Dean/Associate Dean of Students, and employees to Human Resources within five (5) days after the conviction or guilty plea. - 3.
+Students and employees must submit a conviction report to the Associate Vice President and Dean of Students, and employees to Human Resources within five (5) days after the conviction or guilty plea.

 Federal regulations require students convicted for a drug offense that occurred during a period of enrollment while they were receiving Title IV Federal Student (Financial) Aid to lose financial aid eligibility.
 Federal Student Aid includes grants, loans, and work assistance otherwise provided to eligible college students under Title IV of the Higher Education Act.
-The period of non-eligibility begins on the date of the conviction and remains in effect until the student has met certain rehabilitation requirements. - a.
+The period of non-eligibility begins on the date of the conviction and remains in effect until the student has met certain rehabilitation requirements.

 The prohibition on federal aid applies to any student who has been convicted of any offense under any federal or state law involving the possession or sale of a controlled substance as defined by Section 102(6) of the Controlled Substances Act (21 U.S.C. § 802(6)).
 Laws regulating distilled spirits, wine, and malt beverages are not included within the definition of "controlled substance."

-b.
 Other financial aid programs, including certain state programs, may also limit eligibility for students convicted of a drug offense.